MapleFrogStudio/hobbytrader/README.md

 ```

 ### Examples
-Run examples from the root directory of you projet
+Run examples from the root directory of your projet
 ```
 > python .\examples\symbols_github.py
 > python .\examples\symbols_sp500.py